By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This danger, that accepting their drug use and working with them as they are can turn into advocating for their right to continue to abuse substances.

-I am not an advocate for trying to help an airline pilot control their recreational drug use or alcoholism and still keep flying.
+I am not an advocate of trying to help an airline pilot control their recreational drug use or alcoholism and still keep flying.

 At what point does this “harm reduction” philosophy move over into it is OK for the therapist to use?